TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

-    The command above triggers the installation of the kernel and nouveau drivers package, and copy everything else (compiled programs and provided scripts) on /usr/local/* to make them available in your $PATH.
+    The command above triggers the installation of the kernel and nouveau drivers package, and copy everything else (compiled programs and provided scripts) on `/usr/local/lib/15khz-arcade-pkg`.
+Bash launchers

-    Install only required parts:
+    are copied into `/usr/local/bin` to make them available in your $PATH.

-    Go to the `vendors/` directory and type
+    To install only required parts manually, go to the `vendors` directory and type:

     ``` {.sourceCode bash}